 A boutique brewery in a warehouse five minutes from the historic sponge docks specializing in Belgian-style, bottle-conditioned farmhouse ales made with wild yeast.
 Available across the country and locally where craft beer is sold.
 VIBE: A humble warehouse in an industrial park.
 TASTES: Saison Athene, Lectio Divina, Serge.
 TOURS: Thurs., Fri.
 6-8 p.m. $10, souvenir glass and three samples.
 CONTACT: (813) 503-6181.
 1441 Savannah Ave, Unit E, Tarpon Springs.

-An outpost of the award-winning New England brewery, featuring a dozen Sea Dog and Shipyard drafts from Maine, small-batch specialty brews made on premises, including a cask-conditioned ale.
+An outpost of the award-winning New England brewery, featuring a dozen Sea Dog and Shipyard drafts from Maine.
+Recently debuted a 20-barrel brewing system on premises, brewing specialties including a cask-conditioned ale.
 VIBE: Spacious Florida/Maine brewpub.
 TASTES: Blueberry Wheat, whatever's on cask.
 TOURS: Free, just ask.
 CONTACT: (727) 466-4916.
 26200 US Hwy 19 N Clearwater.

 A short walk from the Dunedin Brewery with a small tasting room and outdoor patio.
 Stellar reputation for small-batch IPA's, wild ales and barrel-aged beers.
 VIBE: Cozy, warm and (dog) friendly.
 TASTES: Donut Porter, Midnight Moonlight Berliner Weiss, FYA Pale Ale.
 TOURS: Free, any time; advanced notice requested for groups.
 CONTACT: (727) 733-3013.
 1012 Broadway, Dunedin.